tari-project/rfcs/src/RFC-0110_BaseNodes.md

 * The mempool MUST also remove all transactions that are present in the newly validated block.
 * The UTXO set MUST be updated by removing all inputs in the block, and adding all the new outputs into it.

+### Peer Validation and Propagation

+When a peer attempts to connect or is shared by a trusted peer the base node will perform a peer validation.
+Ensuring the peer has a valid id, signature, and peer address before adding or propagating the peer back to the network.

 ### Synchronizing and Pruning of the Chain

 Syncing, pruning and cut-through are discussed in detail in [RFC-0140](RFC-0140_Syncing_and_seeding.md).